alexlabuda/alex-labuda/content/blog/revenue-forecasting/index.markdown

 ## Training & Testing Splits

-First I'll split the data into training and testing sets
+First, I'll split the data into training and testing sets

 ```r